Why Is My Vacuum Smoking? 5 Causes, Safety Tips & How to Stop It Fast

 Regular Maintenance

-Regular maintenance prevents issues like clogging and overheating.
-Check parts like the brush roll, belt, and filter regularly.
-Narwal vacuums simplify maintenance with self-cleaning features and smart sensors that reduce the need for manual upkeep.
+Routine maintenance helps prevent the buildup of dust, debris, and friction that can lead to overheating.
+Check key parts such as the brush roll, belt, and filter periodically to ensure smooth operation.
+Narwal vacuums simplify this process through self-cleaning systems and intelligent sensors that automatically monitor and maintain internal components, reducing the need for manual upkeep.

 Keep Airflow Clear